top of page

 Final Thoughts

 Studying for the LSAT doesn’t have to fit into a one-size-fits-all mold.
 Embrace unconventional study methods that align with your individual needs and challenges.
-Whether it’s using safe space visualizations to reduce anxiety, chunking information with highlighters for better retention, or mirroring study sessions remotely to stay on track, these techniques can provide an edge for neurodivergent individuals and those struggling with test anxiety.
+Whether using safe space visualizations to reduce anxiety, chunking information with highlighters for better retention, or mirroring study sessions remotely, these techniques provide an edge for neurodivergent individuals and those grappling with test anxiety.

 The LSAT may be a challenge, but with the right tools, strategies, and mindset, you can take control of your prep and set yourself up for success.
 Test your boundaries, find what works for you, and embrace the process!
 Contact our advisors for personal assistance in developing your anxiety-free study plan.